Compare Car Insurance Ireland

 - Cover for driving another persons vehicle, provided you have their permission.

-Car insurance quotes and policies are provided by O’Callaghan Insurances.
+Car insurance policies are provided by O’Callaghan Insurances registered office.
 Automated decision making; if in the event that you would like a decision reviewed please phone the above number to discuss.
-Thank you for visiting our car insurance comparison website, we hope that you were able to find the best value cover at a competitive price.
-Drive safely!
+Thank you for visiting our compare car insurance Ireland website, we hope that you were able to find the best value cover at a competitive price, drive safely.
+Don’t forget to check out our cheap home insurance, travel insurance & van insurance deals!